mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 2. ***Anonymous file***(e.g. nothing): An area can be mapped to an anonymous file, **created by the kernel, that contains all binary zeros**.

+   Normally, heap and stack pages that comprise each process are called **anonymous memory**, becuase there is no named file underneath of it, but rather swap space.

    The first time the CPU touches a virtual page in such an area,

    + the kernel finds an appropriate victim page in physical memory,